 The federal government and the provinces, through the Canada Pension Plan (CPP), public sector pension arrangements and other social programs have made commitments to Canadians and have taken on emanated responsibility for the financing of these commitments.
 Some are long-term and it is important that decision-makers, Parliamentarians and the public understand these and the inherent risks.
 The Office of the Chief Actuary (OCA) has a vital and independent role to play in this process.
 The OCA provides checks and balances on the future costs of the different pension plans under its responsibilities.

-The mandate of the Office of the Chief Actuary is to conduct statutory actuarial valuations of the CPP, Old Age Security (OAS) program, federal public sector employee pension and insurance plans and the Canada Student Loans Program (CSLP).
+The mandate of the Office of the Chief Actuary is to conduct statutory actuarial valuations of the CPP, Old Age Security (OAS) program, federal public sector employee pension and insurance plans, Employment Insurance (EI) premium rate, and the Canada Student Loans Program (CSLP).
 These valuations estimate the financial status of these plans and programs as required by legislation.
-Since 2012, the OCA is responsible for preparing the statutory actuarial report on the Employment Insurance (EI) premium rate.
-Hereinafter, this actuarial report will be tabled before Parliament by the Minister of Human Resources and Skills Development Canada (HRSDC).

 The OCA prepares actuarial reports as required by legislation including reports on proposed changes to the CPP introduced in Parliament.
-The OCA submits these reports to the minister of Finance, the minister of HRSDC, the President of the Treasury Board and to the Chairperson of the Employment Insurance Commission (CEIC).
+The OCA submits these reports to the Minister of Finance, the Minister of Families, Children and Social Development, the Minister of Employment, Workforce Development and Labour, the President of the Treasury Board and to the Commissioners of the Canada Employment Insurance Commission (CEIC).
 The OCA also provides sound actuarial advice that assists them in the design, funding and administration of these programs.

 Social Insurance Programs Section

-This Unit assists the Chief Actuary in providing to the Ministers of Finance and HRSDC and the Chairperson of CEIC statutory actuarial reports showing the costs, liabilities and long-term financial projections for the CPP, the OAS, the CSLP and the EI Program.
+This Unit assists the Chief Actuary in providing to the appropriate ministers and the commissioners of CEIC statutory actuarial reports showing the costs, liabilities and long-term financial projections for the CPP, the OAS, the CSLP and the EI Program.
 Other non-statutory actuarial services include actuarial estimates of costs and liabilities and long-term financial projections of any changes to the CPP, the OAS, the CSLP and the EI Program being considered by governments.

 Public Sector Insurance and Pension Programs Section